patcg-individual-drafts/topics/README.md

 * It is possible for an entity (or entities) to cooperate across hosts and acquire up to 15 topics per epoch for the same user in the first week.
     * If the user is known to be the same across colluding sites (e.g., because they’re logged into each with a persistent identifier), then it is possible for those sites to join their topics for the user together.
 This could also be achieved via adding topics to URLs when navigating between cooperating sites.
     * Where does 15 come from?
-If the site has never seen the user before, then all 3 topics that it receives (from the past 3 epochs) will be new to it.
-And if the topics completely change for the user between epochs, then up to 15 of them will be new. it is unlikely that all 15 would be unique, but is still theoretically possible.
+If the caller has never seen the user before on the site, then all 3 topics that it receives (from the past 3 epochs) will be new to it.
+With enough colluding sites, then all 5 topics from each of 3 epochs can theoretically be joined.
     * In order for these topics to be revealed, they have to come from past observation from the given caller.
 Meaning that this is still a subset of the vast array of data that third-party cookies could divulge.
     * A potential mitigation is to detect cases where a user has provided a site with a cross-site identifier (e.g., logged in) and in that case restrict the site to a particular index of the top 5 topics.
 So all such sites have the same topic choice, and less information is learned.
 * Can anything other than topics be learned about the user’s browsing history?